Brisbane's hidden gems

 Home to a mighty, snaking river, Brisbane is ideal for a city stroll.
 The Brisbane Riverwalk starts at the historic Howard Smith Wharves in the city centre and ends in the leafy suburb of New Farm.
 This walk, however, isn’t just along the water’s edge; it’s a suspended path that allows you to walk above the water.
 Along the way you'll get a taste for the lively entertainment and lifestyle precinct of The Howard Smith Wharves with great drinking and dining options, including Mr Percival’s and Greca Restaurant.
 In New Farm, you can indulge your sweet tooth at New Farm Confectionery and explore New Farm Park.
 Take the Riverwalk after dark to enjoy the shining skyline.

 Brisbane's streets and laneways are sprinkled with funky murals just waiting to be discovered.
 Burnett Lane offers an eclectic mix of public art, micro bars and cafés, making it a good place to start your exploration.
-In Fortitude Valley you’ll find several unique murals as you wander the area, and you can even stay at Tryp Hotel for a unique street art experience housed within a boutique hotel.
+In Fortitude Valley you’ll find several unique murals as you wander the area.
 Be sure to head to New Farm and Spring Hill, across the river to the West End and South Brisbane.
 Artistic styles range from edgy surrealism to lifelike depictions of important community members.
 The city also plays host to an annual Street Art Festival, bringing in artists from Australia and abroad to add their touch to the city’s landscape.